ssiddhantsharma/contextshift/README.md

 Rate4Site (Pupko et al. 2002) is kept as an alternative.

 ## Status

-Early.
-Every stage has producing code and every schema a producer.
-136 tests, including live runs of DIVERGE, MAFFT and MMseqs2.
-The MEME and Rate4Site adapters are optional and unrun.

 Type-I divergence needs a one-line fix for a defect in DIVERGE 4.1.0 ([upstream PR](https://github.com/zjupgx/diverge4/pull/8)).
 The library applies it as a shim and records that it did, so a Type-I result is never mistaken for